Joeltabe/shopcart/README.md

 <br />
 <p align="center"><img src="src/assets/logo/pngegg.png" width='100px'></p>
-  <h1 align="center">Shopcart</h1>
+  <h1 align="center">SwiftCart</h1>
   <h3 align="center">Shop smart, shop easy, shop now.</h3>

   <p align="center">
-    <a href="https://shopcart-midhun.vercel.app/" target="_blank">View Demo</a>
+    <a href="https://SwiftCart-midhun.vercel.app/" target="_blank">View Demo</a>
   </p>
 </p>

-<p align="center">Shopcart is an easy-to-use ecommerce platform where you can browse products, add items to your cart, and view detailed product information.
+<p align="center">SwiftCart is an easy-to-use ecommerce platform where you can browse products, add items to your cart, and view detailed product information.
 You can also leave reviews to help others make informed purchasing decisions.
 As an admin, you have the ability to create, edit, and delete items, as well as you can see progress of orders shipment as user and manipulate it as admin.</p>

 ## ✨ Features